syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Update the selection of target node/connector
+Update the selection at runtime

 <table class="params">
 <thead>